npenin/akala/packages/doc/_core/bindings.md

 ### History

 Initally the binding idea came from .NET WPF.
 There we have the binding concept and the possibility to have 2 way data bindings.
-Then came angularjs with another presentation of 2 way data bindings.
+Then came angularjs, and angular, with another presentation of 2 way data bindings.
 The approach taken here is to make fully accessible, just as another building block.

 ### Usage